 The CADB will use the SADC provided ranking sheet and ranking policies when evaluating an individual application.
 The CADB staff will first review the application, create a fact sheet and complete the ranking sheets for the farm.
 A PIG Subcommittee meeting will then be called where this subcommittee of the CADB will review the information and provide a recommendation to the full CADB.
 From that point forward, the CADB will work with the applicant, SADC and municipality (where applicable) to close the application in a timely fashion.
 The application's viability will depend on the number and quality of other applications, and where the County stands in terms of funding (base grant versus competitive grant).
-The County will require that the minimum standards and eligibility score are met, but in an instance where many applications rank well and funding is limited, the highest ranked applications, land donations, etc.).
+The County will require that the minimum standards and eligibility score are met, but in an instance where many applications rank well and funding is limited, the highest ranked application will move forward (this ranking may also include proximity to preserved land, price negotiations, land donations, etc.).
 The CADB will try to move as many viable applications as possible through the County PIG.
 In an instance where the farm does not receive a high enough ranking in comparison to other applications or funding is limited, the CADB will recommend that the application go through an SADC, municipal or non-profit program.
 The CADB has always looked for ways to preserve a farm if the first method through the County does not work, and will continue to do so.